laravel-arcanist/arcanist/Readme.md

 ## Installation

-Arcanist requires PHP 8 and Laravel 8.
+Arcanist requires at least PHP 8.1 and Laravel 9 or Laravel 10.

 ```
 composer require laravel-arcanist/arcanist